datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

       action: Route
 ```

+- Note that specifying the `tlsSecret` is still necessary, even when `tlsContext` is specified.

 ### ACME With a TLSContext ($AESproductName$ Only)

 In $AESproductName$, you can use a `TLSContext` with ACME as well.
-This example is the same as "TLS using ACME", but we use a `TLSContext` to set `ALPN` information.
+This example is the same as "TLS using ACME",
+but we use a `TLSContext` to set `ALPN` information.
 Again, ACME is only supported in $AESproductName$.

 ```yaml
 ---